 LandSmart On-the-Ground® projects help people put their property conservation plan or watershed-wide management plan recommendations into action.
 The RCD works in partnership with land owners and managers on projects to conserve, protect, and restore natural resources.
-Technical staff can provide assistance with project development, construction oversight, permitting, and environmental compliance.
+Technical staff can provide assistance with project development, engineering, construction oversight, permitting, and environmental compliance.
 On-the-Ground projects can result from LandSmart Plans, landowner ideas, or other natural resource priorities.

 On-the-Ground projects implemented through this program achieve natural resource and land management goals and include:

 - Erosion control on roads, gullies, and streambanks